MichaelTessier/vuejs-sendBird/README.md

 npm install

 # serve with hot reload at localhost:8081
+# you can change port in vue.config.js file
 npm run serve

 # build for production with minification
 npm run build

 ```